LordEwans/LordEwans/README.md

 ## Introduction

 Hello, I’m Ewanretor Giwa-Okugbe.
-CEO [ZERO Labs](https://0xzero.org).
+CEO @0xZeroLabs.

 I do research and development in several verticals and my most used languages on Github includes: